Raphiksss/Raphiksss/README.md

 # Experience:
-- I can create a simple websites with Django<br>
-- I also can create webseites/Api with FastAPI.<br>
+- I can create webseites/Api with FastAPI.<br>
-- I use Telebot and Aiogram to create bots in Telegram actively.<br>
+- I use Aiogram 3 to create bots in Telegram actively.<br>
-- I can work with the aiosqlite or sqlite3 database and use it on websites and in telegramm bots
+- I can work with the aiosqlite,sqlite3,postgresql database and use it on websites and in telegramm bots
 - I also know the how to create parser/grabber scripts.

 # Tech Steck